 Service during the War

-Somewhere between August 23 and September 6 1757, the regiment joined the Army of Saxony, led by the Prince de Soubise, in the area of Erfurt and Eisenach.
+Somewhere between August 23 and September 6, 1757, the regiment joined the Army of Saxony, led by the Prince de Soubise, in the area of Erfurt and Eisenach.
 On November 5, it took part in the Battle of Rossbach where it heavily suffered.
-It then retired into Hessen in the County of Hanau.
-At the end of the year, it took its winter-quarters in Lichtenau and Waldkappel to the south of Kassel in Hessen.
+It then retired into Hesse in the County of Hanau.
+At the end of the year, it took its winter-quarters in Lichtenau and Waldkappel to the south of Cassel in Hesse.

 In February 1758, when Ferdinand of Brunswick launched his winter offensive in Western Germany, the regiment retired on the Rhine with the rest of the French army.
 From March 30 to April 4, it was on the left wing of Clermont's Army in the camp of Wesel on the Lower Rhine.
 In the first days of June, as a French army prepared for an offensive in Hesse, the regiment was part of a detachment under the command of the Duc de Broglie who followed up Ysenburg during his retreat.
 By July, the regiment had joined Soubise's Army assembling near Friedberg in Hesse.
 On July 23, the regiment took part in the Combat of Sandershausen where it was initially placed in the second line of the left wing.
 Throughout the battle, the Duc de Broglie used it to support the weakened points of his lines.
 On October 10, it was present at the Battle of Lutterberg where it formed part of the Reserve of cavalry.